 One indication regarding whether the real economy is healthy or not is the data on protested bills, based on the data gathered from the bans and announced by the TCMB (Central Bank of Turkey).

 TUIK also announces the Building Licences and the Building Use Permits which it compiles from municipalities.
-This data should be followed so as to keep tabs on the direction of the real estate industry.
+This data should be followed to keep tabs on the direction of the real estate industry.

 The Manufacturing Industry capacity usage rates and the Industry Production index data announced by TUI and represents the industrial enterprises by separating the state and private sector.
 The capacity usage rate indicates whether the economy is vibrant.

-The Industry Production Index attributes the production amount on the basis of mining and manufacturing industry as well as the electric, gas and water sectors.
-If the industrial production decreases, the GDP would decrease as well.
-Owing to the fact that the production industry comprises 20% of the GDP, it is a significant indicator when it comes to economic growth estimations.
-A decrease in the production would lead to a decrease in the demand for real estate both by individuals and companies.
+The Industry Production Index attributes the production amount on the basis of the mining and manufacturing industry as well as the electric, gas, and water sectors.
+If industrial production decreases, the GDP would decrease as well.
+Because the production industry comprises 20% of the GDP, it is a significant indicator when it comes to economic growth estimations.
+A decrease in production would lead to a decrease in the demand for real estate both by individuals and companies.

 The real estate market is closely linked with financial markets as well as with the real economy.
-Investment tools such as stock certificates, bills of exchange, bonds and assets constitutes an alternative to the investment on real estate.
-Therefore, the real estate investors should follow the developments in the financial markets very closely.
+Investment tools such as stock certificates, bills of exchange, bonds, and assets constitute an alternative to the investment in real estate.
+Therefore, real estate investors should follow the developments in the financial markets very closely.
 The interest, which is a profit from monetary investment, is an alternative to the rent and lease, which are the profit from real estate.
-The investor would prefer to invest on assets that have high profit and low risk.
-Within the financial system, there are state and private sector banks, insurance companies, development and investment banks, individual retirement firms, social security institutions, mutual partnership and investment funds.
+The investor would prefer to invest in assets that have high profit and low risk.
+Within the financial system, there are state and private sector banks, insurance companies, development and investment banks, individual retirement firms, social security institutions, mutual partnership, and investment funds.

 The investors should also follow the movements of hot money very closely.

-We are aware that the domestic demand for real estate is sensitive towards the interest rates.
+We are aware that the domestic demand for real estate is sensitive towards interest rates.
 The demand for real estate is predominantly domestic.
-Despite the fact that property sales are not generally an issue for foreign trade the source of financing for long term mortgage loans are the syndication loans from foreign banks.
-The domestic banks present these long term loans they get from foreign sources to the real estate buyers in the form of long term mortgage loans.
+Despite the fact that property sales are not generally an issue for foreign trade the source of financing for long-term mortgage loans are the syndication loans from foreign banks.
+The domestic banks present these long-term loans they get from foreign sources to the real estate buyers in the form of long-term mortgage loans.